Hosea Ballou: Life and career

 Hosea Ballou was born in Richmond, New Hampshire, to a family of Huguenot origin.
 The family claimed to be of Anglo-Norman heritage.
 The son of Maturin Ballou, a Baptist minister, Hosea Ballou was self-educated, and devoted himself early on to the ministry.
 In 1789 he converted to Universalism, and in 1794 became pastor of a congregation in Dana, Massachusetts.
 Ballou was also a high-ranking freemason, who attained the position of Junior Grand Warden of the Grand Lodge of New Hampshire in 1811.

 Ballou preached at Barnard, Vermont, and surrounding towns in 1801–1807; at Portsmouth, New Hampshire, in 1807–1815; at Salem, Massachusetts, in 1815–1817; and, as pastor of the Second Universalist Church of Boston, from December 1817 until his death there.
 He was buried at the Mount Auburn Cemetery.

 He founded and edited The Universalist Magazine (1819–later called The Trumpet), and The Universalist Expositor (1831–later The Universalist Quarterly Review), and wrote about 10,000 sermons as well as many hymns, essays and polemic theological works.
 He is best known for Notes on the Parables (1804), A Treatise on Atonement (1805) and Examination of the Doctrine of a Future Retribution (1834).
 These works mark him as the principal American expositor of Universalism.

 Ballou married Ruth Washburn; children included Maturin Murray Ballou.
 He is the grand-uncle of Hosea Ballou II, the first president of Tufts University.

 Beliefs

 Ballou has been called the "father of American Universalism," along with John Murray, who founded the first Universalist church in America.
 Ballou, sometimes called an "Ultra Universalist," differed from Murray in that he divested Universalism of every trace of Calvinism, and opposed legalism and trinitarian views.
 As he wrote, "Real happiness is cheap enough, yet how dearly we pay for its counterfeit."

 Ballou also preached that those forms of Christianity that emphasized God as wrathful in turn hardened the hearts of their believers:

+Hymns

+In 1844 Ballou published A Collection of Psalms and Hymns for the Use of Universalist Societies and Families.
+None of his hymns is included in the Unitarian hymnal Singing The Living Tradition (1993), but his thoughts appear in Reading #705.